Learning in Matching Games with Bandit Feedback: Results

 Figure~\ref{fig:regret_self_play} compares the regret for the different settings for varying numbers of agents and actions, along with the theoretical bound of $O\left(\sqrt{T\carA\carP\carI\carJ}\right)$ (dashed blue), where we omit the logarithmic term for clarity.
-In all experimental settings, we observe sublinear regret growth, indicating that the system progressively learns a \emph{matching equilibrium}.
-The \textbf{Nash-response} (dotted orange) scenario yields the lowest regret, as one side of the market has full knowledge of the payoff matrices and acts according to NE.
+In all experimental settings, we observe sublinear regret growth, indicating that the system progressively learns a stable outcome.
+The \textbf{Nash-response} (dotted orange) scenario yields the lowest regret as excepted, as one side of the market has full knowledge of the payoff matrices and acts according to NE.
 In addition, the \textbf{Best-response} (dash-dotted purple) scenario initially outperforms \textbf{Self-play} (solid green), but as the number of agents and actions increases, its performance deteriorates.
-This is due to agents in \( \setArms \) exploiting their matched partners in \( \setPlayer \), which introduces greater complexity into the learning process.
+This is due to agents in \( \setArms \) exploiting their matched partners in \( \setPlayer \), which introduces greater complexity.
+Plots for different market sizes are provided in the Appendix.